A.I. Love You: Release

-A.I.
-Love You was serialized through manga magazine Weekly Shōnen Magazine in 1994 starting in the 18th issue, and going until Issue 40.
-Publisher Kodansha then switched the manga to Magazine Special where the series ended in 1997.
-The chapters were collected into nine tankōbon volumes between September 16, 1994, and October 17, 1997.
+The chapters A.I.
+Love You were collected into nine tankōbon volumes between September 16, 1994, and October 17, 1997.
 The series was subsequently re-released by Kodansha through KC Deluxe from November, 1999 to June, 2000 this time though with eight volumes.
 The final re-release took place between November 17, 2004, and June 17, 2005, again by Kodansha, but with seven volumes.

 In June 2003, A.I.
-Love You showed up on Tokyopop's website but was removed shortly after.
+Love You showed up on Tokyopop's website but was removed shortly afterwards.
 Tokyopop announced a month later though at Anime Expo 2003 that it had officially licensed the series for an English language release in North America.
-The first volume released came out on February 3, 2004, altogether eight volumes were released.
+The first volume released came out on February 3, 2004, eight volumes were released altogether.
 Tokyopop released the final volume on April 12, 2005, and continued printing the series up until August 31, 2009, when it was announced that all eight volumes would be out of print.
-Although discontinued, the company offered returns for those who desired up until March 1, 2010.
+Despite being discontinued, the company offered returns for those who desired up until March 1, 2010.
 The discontinuation was a result of Kodansha letting its licenses expire with Tokyopop which led to the removal of some of company's biggest titles.

 Naming

 The original Japanese title, (A・I が止まらない!, A.I. ga Tomaranai!), is a play on words.
-While it roughly means "Can't Stop Love" the word "A.I." has several meanings.
-Besides being the acronym for artificial intelligence, it is also the Japanese word for "love" (愛, ai) and the Japanese transcription of the English word "I" (アイ, ai).
-Tokyopop does their best to recreate this pun with their US release of the series in which this case they added "Love You" to create a pun referring to the statement "I Love You" in A.(I. Love You).
+Although it roughly means "Can't Stop Love" the word "A.I." has several meanings.
+Besides being the acronym for artificial intelligence, it is also the Japanese word for "love" (愛, ai) and the Japanese transcription of the English word "I" (アイ, Ai).
+Tokyopop did its best to recreate this pun with its US release of the series in which this case they added "Love You" to create a pun referring to the statement "I Love You" in A.(I. Love You).

 Reception

-The English language adaptation of the manga series has received reviews from various media outlets that provide feedback, and reception in regards to manga.
+The English language adaptation of the manga has received reviews from various media outlets that provide feedback, and reception regarding the manga.
 Samantha from Manga Life gave the first book an A rating calling it a "very deep series".
-When talking about the characters she says that they all have bright personalities, and are overall loveable.
+When talking about the characters, she said that they have bright personalities and are loveable overall.
 Allen Divers from Anime News Network also gave the first volume a review calling the story predictable.
 In his review of the first volume, Mike Dungan from Mania called the story "amateurish" saying that they have predictable plots to them.
 Mike praised the English release though for being far better when it comes to the artwork and design than the original Japanese release.
-He finished his review saying that while the artwork is not yet at the Love Hina level (this was Akamatsu's first manga), Ken's fans "won't want to do without it" citing the evolution of Akamatsu's artwork.
+He finished his review saying that although the artwork is not yet at the Love Hina level, Akamatsu's fans "don't want to do without it" citing the evolution of Akamatsu's artwork.